team-dev-docs/devdocsprod-dev-docs/docs/VS Code Commands/Clear-Dev-Docs-Authentication-Tokens.md

 4. **Troubleshooting**: In case of authentication issues or other token-related problems, clearing the existing tokens can help resolve the issue by starting with a clean slate.

+5. **Security Precaution**: If you're using a shared or public computer, it's a good practice to clear your tokens after your session to prevent unauthorized access to your Dev-Docs account.

 ## What are relevant configuration Options in the `dev-docs.json`?

 The `dev-docs.json` configuration file does not have any options directly related to the `devdocs.resetTokens` command.
 This command operates on the locally stored authentication tokens and does not require any specific configuration options.